gobelins-axis/axis-api/README.md

 ### Importing Axis API

 The Axis object is a singleton that contains every method and properties you need to build your game.
-You can take a look at the API References for more details.
+You can take a look at the [API References](#api-references) for more details.

 ```js
 import Axis from "axis-api";
 ```

-### Handling buttons

-When developing your game on your computer, you will of course not have access to the Axis machine buttons.
+### Emulating inputs on your computer

+This first thing you will need to do when starting the development of your game is emulate properly the Axis machine inputs.

+#### Emulate button inputs

-But you can emulate them by mapping your keyboard keys to all the buttons available on the Axis machine.
+You can emulate button inputs easily by mapping your keyboard keys to all the buttons available on the Axis machine, using the **registerKeys** method :

 ```js
 // Map Keyboard Keys to Axis Machine Buttons from group 1